-ApplicantApplicants must include a completed Phase I Environmental Site Assessment, notwhich must have been completed no more than six months old as dated fromprior to application submissiondeadline.
-If the property contains existing improvements, the scope of the Phase I Assessment must include the identification of: (1) of possible asbestos containing materials; and (2) potential mold hazards (destructive testing not required).
+Applicants must include a completed Phase I Environmental Site Assessment, which must have been completed no more than six months prior to application submission deadline.
+If the property contains existing improvements, the scope of the Phase I Assessment must include the identification of: (1) possible asbestos containing materials; and (2) potential mold hazards (destructive testing not required).